mcholismalik/test-practical-devsecops/README.md

 9. Migration
 10. Seed

+## Project Architecture
+![Screenshot](assets/2.png)
 Also for spesific tech test project have these architecture:
-![Screenshot](assets/2.png)
+1. Web playground
+2. Web bubble
+3. Websocket course

 # Packages
 This project have some existing packages :